sedostheatre/sedos.co.uk/input/about/in-the-press.md

 “Produced by the technically amateur Sedos theatre company this is another production from them which deserves a transfer to the West End.
 It’s a smart, witty and thoughtful play, beautifully acted and staged.”
 [Arms and the Man, 2019, Comedy To Watch (\*\*\*\*)](https://comedytowatch.com/2019/09/18/live-review-arms-and-the-man/)

-Dangerous Liaisons
+*Dangerous Liaisons*

+“As a long-time fan of Sedos, I was excited to be able to attend the first night of their first full dance production… Rest assured, my expectations were exceeded on both counts as the evening unfolded into a masterclass of dramatic contemporary dance which fully captured the themes of seduction and revenge of the original play.
+Each Sedos season showcases a range of plays and musicals, from popular, well-loved classics to lesser-known and newer works which can challenge both cast and audience.
+Their weekly Sedance class obviously attracts enthusiastic and highly competent dancers, and the decision to use this to add a new artform to their repertoire was brilliant and will hopefully herald more in the future.
+I can only add that they have set the bar very high with this one… It was a fantastic experience to be in the performance space with the dancers, feeling their every breath, absorbing their energy and watching the skill of their performance.
+Congratulations to everyone involved for the faith in what you were creating - you achieved what you set out to do with bells on!”
+[Dangerous Liaisons, 2019, Musical Theatre Musings](http://musicaltheatremusings.co.uk/dangerous-liaisons)

+“A performance of this style is incredibly ambitious for any professional dance troop.
+What makes this more impressive is that an amateur dramatics society created all of this.
+Sedos are known for their incredibly high-quality shows, but Dangerous Liaisons has put them on a whole different level.
+This production with these incredible performers would not be out of place on a West End stage.”
+[Dangerous Liaisons, 2019, London Theatre Reviews (\*\*\*\**)](http://www.londontheatrereviews.co.uk/post.cfm?p=1820)

+“The dancing is gorgeous, athletic and very expressive.
+The performance space is tiny, so you are up close and personal with the dancers/actors, and they absolutely carry you along with the story… Sedos is an amateur company, but there is nothing amateurish about this show – it’s ambitious, clever and exciting, but also beautifully economical and precise.”
+[Dangerous Liaisons, 2019, Fairy Powered Productions (\*\*\*\*)](http://fairypoweredproductions.com/dangerous-liaisons-review/)

 *Ragtime*

-“Many groups would not be able to cast this show, let alone put it on stage, but SEDOS can do so and with verve and invention in Matt Gould’s pacy and intelligent production, managing his cast of 32 well and ensuring that the complex storyline is at all times as clear as possible.
-MD Ryan Macauley conducts an 18-piece orchestra and it is a delight to hear this score played so well and in these orchestrations.
+“Many groups would not be able to cast this show, let alone put it on stage, but Sedos can do so and with verve and invention in Matt Gould’s pacy and intelligent production, managing his cast of 32 well and ensuring that the complex storyline is at all times as clear as possible.
+MD Ryan Macaulay conducts an 18-piece orchestra and it is a delight to hear this score played so well and in these orchestrations.
 Choreography from Victoria Louise-Currie and Rachel Elfassy-Bitoun is nicely differentiated for the various groups and makes good use of the multi-layered set.”
 [Ragtime, 2019, Sardines](http://www.sardinesmagazine.co.uk/reviews/review.php?REVIEW-Sedos-Ragtime&reviewsID=3775)

+“This is a truly outstanding production, lively, slick and colourful.
+Although Sedos describes itself as “amateur” there’s little doubt that their attitude to every production is totally professional.”
+[Ragtime, 2019, Hub Pages](https://hubpages.com/entertainment/Ragtime-a-Sedos-Production-at-the-Bridewell-Theatre-London)

+“Sedos manage to execute a perfect reading of a challenging score with multiple scene transitions.”
+[Ragtime, 2019, Everything Theatre](http://everything-theatre.co.uk/2019/11/ragtime-bridewell-theatre-review.html)

+“Sedos have achieved another high class and polished performance in Ragtime.
+It managed to move me from anger to sadness and send shivers down my spine throughout.”
+[Ragtime, 2019, Musical Theatre Musings](http://musicaltheatremusings.co.uk/ragtime-sedos)

+“There is too much good about this production to sum it all up in one short review but if you are a fan of the bombastic in musical theatre. *Ragtime* is a must see and you never know when you might have the opportunity again with such a rarely performed work.
+Sedos have bravely taken a risk on this one and it has paid off in spades.
+An accomplished piece of theatre executed by an accomplished group of peoples whose love of the art shines through in everything they do.”
+[Ragtime, 2019, Broadway Baby (\*\*\*\**)](https://broadwaybaby.com/shows/ragtime/748113)

+“This Sedos production is a marvel and is not just an excellent amateur production.
+It is genuinely one of the best shows to grace a London stage this year.”
+[Ragtime, 2019, London Theatre Reviews (\*\*\*\**)](http://www.londontheatrereviews.co.uk/post.cfm?p=1987)

+“It is shocking to me that this production is Amateur Dramatics, as the quality of the performances, the costumes, lighting, orchestra, and production quality is very high.”
+[Ragtime, 2019, Within Her Words](https://www.withinherwords.co.uk/post/ragtime-presented-by-sedos)

+“An orchestra of eighteen and a cast of thirty-two is impressive for the West End these days, let alone amateur dramatics.
+The production team is worth a mention as well, for several reasons… It is difficult to balance out the sound with a cast and an orchestra as large as this, but the techies here do a remarkable job, with not a single lyric or line of spoken dialogue missed thanks to each and every microphone functioning as it should throughout.”
+[Ragtime, 2019, London Theatre 1 (\*\*\*\**)](https://www.londontheatre1.com/reviews/musical/ragtime-at-the-bridewell-theatre-review/)

+“Sedos have created a captivating and heartbreaking production which should stay with you long after you leave the theatre.
+You’d be hard pressed to find such an abundance of talent elsewhere in the West End.”
+[Ragtime, 2019, My Fair Theatregoer](https://myfairtheatregoer.com/2019/11/16/review-ragtime-bridewell-theatre-%E2%8B%86%E2%8B%86%E2%8B%86%E2%8B%86/)

 **2018**